charlyoleg2/cabane/README.md

 Presentation
 ------------

 This repo is a maker-repository.
-It stores the parameters and the STL-files for a *cabane*.
+It stores the parameters and the STL-files of a *cabane*.
 This repo uses the javascript packages [desi78-cli](https://www.npmjs.com/package/desi78-cli) and [desi78-uis](https://www.npmjs.com/package/desi78-uis) of the design-library [desi78](https://charlyoleg2.github.io/parame78/).